Generate a sustainable flow of new projects, even in a challenging, volatile economic environment.

 💰 Make revenue generation more predictable

-As well as drawing on our decades of experience working with consultancy firms, we’ll also include insights from Dom Moorhouse, Growth Expert at the Consultancy Growth Network and founder of Method Grid (www.methodgrid.com).
-Dom has 25 years experience of building high-performing consulting businesses and we had the pleasure of working with as he built Moorhouse Consulting.
+Let’s take a look at a simple framework that will help you bring in a steady flow of business.
+As well as drawing on our decades of experience working with consultancies, we’ll also include insights from Dom Moorhouse, Growth Expert at the Consultancy Growth Network and founder of Method Grid (www.methodgrid.com).
+Dom has 25 years of experience in building high-performing consulting businesses and we had the pleasure of working with him as he built Moorhouse Consulting.

-We will cover 7 workstreams that give you greater control over business development, in a way that demystifies and democratises sales so that your people don’t feel that they’re being forced to become the caricature of the “salesperson”.
-We recognise that for many this carries many uncomfortable associations and in truth is far from the culture that most consulting leaders want to build.
+We will cover 7 workstreams that give you greater control over business development, in a way that demystifies and democratises sales so that your people don’t feel that they’re being forced to become a caricatured “salesperson”.
+We recognise that, for many, this carries many uncomfortable associations and is far from the culture that most consultancy leaders want to build.

 1. Set clear objectives and establish the activity required to achieve them 🎯

 Begin by calculating your revenue goals for the year or quarter.
-Then establish how many projects you need to land to achieve this goal.
+Then establish how many projects you need to achieve this goal.

-Based on past performance, then calculate how many proposals you need to submit to land a project and, pre-ceding that, how many meetings result in an invitation to tender.
+Based on past performance, calculate how many proposals you need to submit to land a project and how many meetings result in an invitation to tender.
 Finally, you need to work out how many organisations you need to reach out to secure these meetings.

-For example, it could be that 50 calls a week (or four networking events a month) results in 10 meetings, which results in 3 proposals, which results in landing a new project every quarter, which is what you need to meet your revenue targets.
+For example, it could be that 50 calls a week (or 4 networking events a month) result in 10 meetings, which result in 3 proposals, which result in landing 1 new project every quarter, which is what you need to meet your revenue targets.

-It’s critical to clearly identify these targets and establish accountability – so each member of the team knows what their roles and targets are and how each activity feeds into landing a new client.
+It’s critical to identify these targets and establish accountability.
+This will ensure each member of the team knows what their roles and targets are and how each activity feeds into landing a new client.

-It’s also important to involve everyone in this process, to demystify and democratise implementation and ensure everyone is engaged.
+It’s also necessary to involve everyone in this process to democratise implementation and ensure everyone is engaged.

 2. Create a sales toolbox that’s simple but effective 🧰

-So what do we mean by a sales toolbox?
+What do we mean by a sales toolbox?
 This is essentially a step-by-step process and methodology that describes what needs to be done and when, and shows how you take prospects on the journey from initial contact to become retained clients.
-Ideally this should be built from a combination of insights gathered from examining the wins that you would like more of and external best practices that are relevant to your organisation.
+Ideally, this should be built from a combination of insights gathered from examining the wins that you would like to replicate and external best practices that are relevant to your organisation.

-A codified process will help to ensure a consistent approach and enable collaboration – teams tend to win deals!
-It’s extremely important to establish this journey from the client’s perspective – a clear understanding of the buyer’s process should precede the sales process and the process should precede the configuration of the CRM – more later.
+A codified process will help to ensure a consistent approach and enable collaboration – teams win deals!
+It’s extremely important to establish this journey from the client’s perspective.
+A clear understanding of the buyer’s process should precede the sales process, and the sales process should precede the configuration of the CRM.

-Over the last 21 years we have helped over 150 professional services and consulting clients adapt our consultative sales methodology – QUIS (Question, Understand, Influence and Solidify) to their context so that they can see how many of the core skills that underpin excellence in programme delivery can be adapted and applied to originating and winning work.
-The combination of process and methodology provides the guidelines that are needed to effectively progress opportunities to closure maximising sales volume, value and velocity.
+Over the last 21 years, we’ve helped over 150 professional services and consulting clients adapt our consultative sales methodology QUIS (Question, Understand, Influence and Solidify) to their context.
+Among other things, this methodology enables them to adapt and apply many of the core skills that underpin excellence in programme delivery to originating and winning work.
+The combination of process and methodology provides the guidelines necessary to progress opportunities effectively to close, maximising sales volume, value and velocity.

-A final point, don’t just adopt someone else’s playbook.
+Don’t just adopt someone else’s playbook.
 Your playbook should reflect your specific context, culture and people, in the language and with the imagery that you and your customers use.
-Self-authorship is key, if your team has helped create the toolbox, then they are more likely to adopt it.
+Self-authorship is key – if your team has helped create the toolbox, then they are more likely to adopt it.

 The next step is embedding a sales heartbeat into your consultancy.
 This is where management information is key and relates back to the ratios we discussed earlier.